Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

     ds::ui::XmlImporter::loadXMLto(this, ds::Environment::expand("%APP%/data/layout/layout_view.xml"), spriteMap);

 Adds the hierarchy in the interface as a child of "this".
 Use the spriteMap to look up specific sprites by string name.
-This lets you apply a data model or deal with touch callbacks, etc. Avoid setting the layout in c++ land, as that can easily confuse where the layout is managed.
+This lets you apply a data model or deal with touch callbacks, etc. Avoid setting the layout in c++ land, as that can confuse where the layout is managed.

 You can also preload the xml by keeping a ds::ui::XmlImporter::XmlPreloadData generated from ds::ui::XmlImporter::preloadXml() and pass that as the second parameter of loadXMLto().
 This avoids a run-time hit to the disk, though all the parameter mapping still happens in real time.